 Uninsured/Underinsured Motorist (UM/UIM)

-Motorcycles are more difficult to see on the roads, which make them more vulnerable to a crash.
+Motorcycles are more difficult to see on the roads, which makes them more vulnerable to a crash.
 If you are injured by an uninsured motorist, your uninsured motorist protection can help pay for your medical bills and other injury-related expenses.
 You can also purchase underinsured motorist coverage, which continues paying for damages when an at-fault driver has too little coverage to meet your needs.

 Medical payments coverage is no-fault protection for you and your passenger.
 If you are injured in a motorcycle accident, medical payment provides limited coverage for necessary medical expenses regardless of who was at-fault for the collision.
 Note that making a claim against your medical payments coverage does not affect your ability to pursue an at-fault driver for damages.